usmansiddiqui98/data-dialogue/README.md

 ## To run the app locally:

-1. Clone the repo using `git clone` or download the zip file.
+1. Clone the repo using `git clone <git repo link>` or download the zip file.
-2. Run `make create_environment` to create a virtual environment.
+2. (Optional) Run `make create_environment` to create a virtual environment.
 3. Run `make install` to install dependencies
 4. Upload `bert_state_dict_new_raw.pt` into the models/sentiment_analysis/bert_fine_tuned folder.
-5. Run `make training_pipeline` to feature_engineer, preprocess, and train the models
+5. Run `make train_sentiment` to feature_engineer, preprocess, and train the models
 6. Run `make run` to start the app to predict the sentiment.
 7. Go to `localhost:8501` in your browser
 8. Upload a file to predict the sentiment

-## To change the model run by our Scoring Pipeline:
-1. Go to `src/app/_pages/sentiment_analysis/sentiment_model.py`
-2. Change the `best_model` variable to the name of the model you want to use.
-The model names are the same as the names of the files in `src/models/sentiment_analysis/`
+9. Run `make train_topic` to train the topic models

 ##  Project Organization
 ```